kimble4/CrossMgr/helptxt/BHPC-Workflow.md

 (S)NTP|*(Simple) Network Time Protocol*.
 A protocol used by computing devices to synchronise their **real time clocks** over a **TCP/IP** network.
 Points|Points are calculated by SeriesMgr.
 Points mean prizes.
 Points Structure|In SeriesMgr, a Points Structure is a mapping of rankings to numbers of **points**.
 You can have a different points structure for each round.
+Polarisation|In the sense of an electromagnetic wave, the direction, perpendicular to the direction of travel, that the wave oscillates in.
+The trackside antennas are optimised for linearly polarised signals in a horizontal direction, so the signal will be stronger if the tags are aligned horizontally with respect to the antennas (see sticker on back).
+In contrast, the 'desktop' antenna is circularly polarised so does not care which direction the tag is oriented.
 Port (networking)|In **TCP/IP**, a numerical identifier that a particular piece of software listens for connections on.
 For example, web servers usually listen on ports `80` and `443`, **FTP** servers on port `21` and **CrossMgr** runs a web server on port `8765`.
 Different services on the same machine may listen on different ports at the same time.
 PowerCon|A rugged electrical connector often used for providing AC power to professional audio equipment.
 Notable for being weatherproof and having a twist-lock latching action.
 Publish|In **CrossMgr** terms, the act of producing (and optionally uploading) race results in an easily-read format.